cvxgrp/CVXR/README.md

 ## Note

-This package is now released on CRAN, so you can now release it like any other package.
+This package is now released on CRAN, so you can install it like any other package.

 ## Installation